mailpile/Mailpile/README.md

 ## Credits and License ##

 Bjarni R. Einarsson <http://bre.klaki.net/> wrote this!
-If you think it's neat, you should check out PageKite: <https://pagekite.net/>
+If you think it's neat, you should also check out PageKite: <https://pagekite.net/>

 Send me a patch: *your name here*